METAL-AIR BATTERIES FOR ZERO-EMISSION

 Aluminum-air Batteries - Already fielded in land applications

 The anode in our case is Aluminum.
 It is the most abundant metal in the earth's crust and widely available.
 The Aluminum-air battery provides 3-5 times the energy density of a Li-ion battery, at system level.
 Furthermore, the Aluminum-air battery does not lose capacity when not in use and does not degrade over time.
-The Aluminum anode depletes only when producing electricity, eventually saturating the electrolyte.
-Both are easily replaced and the electrolyte is recyclable.
-Also, the batteries are inherently safe with no danger of temperature runaway.
+When operated, a water-based, non-flammable electrolyte is circulated through the cells, producing Aluminum Hydroxide Al(OH)3 at the anode and generating electricity.
+The batteries are inherently safe with no danger of temperature runaway.

 Containerized Aluminum-air batteries

 For marine applications our Aluminum-air batteries are installed in 20 foot ISO shipping containers, complete with the peripherals and the electrolyte for providing up to 4,800 kWh of zero-emission electric power.
 The containerized concept enables timely replacement, and will be provided as a service to the ship operator.